-6. Stock-based compensation and warrants
+7. Stock-based compensation and warrants

-In 2013, the Company's board of directors and stockholders approved the 2013 Stock Option and Incentive Plan ("2013 Plan") which allows for the granting of incentive stock options, non-qualified stock options, restricted stock awards, as well as other equity awards to the Company's employees, members of the board of directors and consultants of the Company.
+In 2013, the Company's board of directors and stockholders approved the 2013 Stock Option and Incentive Plan ("2013 Plan") which allows for the granting of incentive stock options, non-qualified stock options, restricted stock and restricted stock unit awards, as well as other equity awards to the employees, members of the board of directors and consultants of the Company.
 The 2013 Plan replaced the 2010 Stock Option and Grant Plan.
 In January 2014, the number of shares of common stock available for issuance under the 2013 Plan was increased by 960 shares as a result of the automatic increase provision of the 2013 Plan.
-As of March 31, 2014, the total number of shares of common stock available for issuance under the 2013 Plan was 964.
+As of June 30, 2014, the total number of shares of common stock available for issuance under the 2013 Plan was 806.